hchang1508/BinaryOutcomePermutationTest_replication/README.txt

 #############################################################################################
 #############################################################################################

-To replicate the counterexample in Footnote 9
+To create the counterexample in Footnote 9

 1. Run "1_checking_lemma3_1.R"